Solved: Windows 10 Update KB5006667 fails to install on some PCs

 Open the downloaded file in order to install the update.

 That’s all after installing the updates simply restart the computer to apply the changes.
-Also If you are getting windows Update stuck while the upgrade process simply use the official media creation tool to upgrade windows 10 version 1909 without any error or problem.
+Also If you are getting windows Update stuck while the upgrade process simply uses the official media creation tool to upgrade windows 10 version 21H1 without any error or problem.

 - How To Disable Windows 10 Automatic Updates Installation